 Some of these geysers, including Old Faithful – one of the most predictable, erupt on a regular basis.

 The Best Time to Visit: The summer is busy.
-The winter is cold, pared with closed access to some of the most prominent natural landmarks.
+The winter is cold, paired with closed access to some of the most prominent natural landmarks.
 Nothing is new in Yellowstone.
 Nothing surprises the national parks’ roadtrippers exploring the West Coast at different seasons.
 So, the best time to take in the splendor of Yellowstone is during the shoulder seasons, from late March through early June and mid-September through October.

 READ MORE: Boise to Yellowstone Road Trip: 4-Day Adventure